The Healthcare Law Review: United Arab Emirates

 ii Notable cases

 The UAE is a civil code jurisdiction where the concept of legal precedent does not apply.
-Judges are under no obligation to take previous court decisions into consideration in an action before them, although prior rulings of the appellate courts have persuasive authority and are routinely sited by litigants in their pleadings and by the courts in their judgments.
+Judges are under no obligation to take previous court decisions into consideration in an action before them, although prior rulings of the appellate courts have persuasive authority and are routinely cited by litigants in their pleadings and by the courts in their judgments.

 Ownership of healthcare businesses

-The UAE Federal Law No. 4 of 2012 (regulating competition) regulates anticompetitive practices, prohibiting: restrictive agreements, dominant position (market share of the establishment exceeds 40 per cent of the total transactions in the relevant market), and economic concentrations (application for approval should be submitted to a committee prior to concluding the relevant contract and applies to share acquisitions, transfers of assets and liabilities and should be made where the market share of the parties exceeds 40 per cent of the total transactions undertaken in the relevant market).16
+The UAE Federal Law No. 4 of 2012 (regulating competition) regulates anticompetitive practices, prohibiting: restrictive agreements, dominant position (market share of the establishment exceeds 40 per cent of the total transactions in the relevant market), and economic concentrations (application for approval should be submitted to a committee prior to concluding the relevant contract and applies to share acquisitions, transfers of assets and liabilities and should be made where the market share of the parties exceeds 40 per cent of the total transactions undertaken in the relevant market).20

 Commissioning and procurement